 Awarded to high-achieving students with professional school aspirations, USD's early admission awards grant conditional or provisional acceptance to either the USD School of Law or the Sanford School of Medicine – the only law and medical schools in the state of South Dakota.

 Awarded to South Dakota high school seniors with an interest in medicine, 28 or higher ACT (1250 SAT) and excellent grades, recipients of the award earn conditional acceptance into the Sanford School of Medicine at USD.
 When completing the academic scholarships online application be sure to complete the additional questions for the Sanford School of Medicine Alumni Students Scholars Program.
-Visit our website for additional information about the program.
+Visit the the Alumni Student Scholar Program website for additional information about the program.
 Finalists for the scholarship are asked to interview on campus.
 Deadline Dec.
 1.

 Scholarship opportunities available through federal, state and other sources: